Circumscribing Polygons and Polygonizations for Disjoint Line Segments: Introduction

 Reconstruction of geometric objects from partial information is a classical problem in computational geometry.
 In this paper we revisit the problem of reconstructing a simple polygon (alternatively, a triangulated simple polygon) $P$ when some of its edges have been lost.
 Given a set $V$ of $n$ points in the plane, a polygonization of $V$ is a simple polygon $P$ whose vertex set is $V$.
 It is easy to see that, unless all points are collinear, $V$ has a simple polygonization.
 The number of polygonizations is exponential in $n$, and there has been extensive work on determining the minimum and maximum number of polygonizations for $n$ points in general positon as a function of $n$ (see~\cite{garcia2000lower} and~\cite{sharir2013counting} for the latest upper and lower bounds, and~\cite{hurtado2013plane} for a survey on this and related problems).

-A natural generalization of this problem is to augment a given planar straight-line graph (PSLG) $G=(V,E)$ into a simple polygon or a Hamiltonian PSLG.
+A natural generalization of this problem is to augment a given planar straight-line graph\footnote{A more accurate term would be {\em plane} straight-line graph, but we decided to use planar straight-line graph as it is a much more commonly used term in the literature.} (PSLG) $G=(V,E)$ into a simple polygon or a Hamiltonian PSLG.
 In particular, three variants have been considered: A simple polygon $P$ on vertex set $V$ is a \textbf{polygonization} if every edge in $E$ is an edge of $P$; a \textbf{circumscribing polygon} if every edge in $E$ is an edge or an internal diagonal in $P$; and a \textbf{compatible Hamiltonian polygon} if every edge in $E$ is an edge, an internal diagonal, or an external diagonal in $P$.

-Hoffmann and T\'oth~\cite{HoffmannT03} proved that every planar straight-line matching admits a compatible Hamiltonian polygon, unless all segments are collinear, in which case no such polygon exists.
+Hoffmann and T\'oth~\cite{HoffmannT03} proved that every plane straight-line matching admits a compatible Hamiltonian polygon, unless all segments are collinear, in which case no such polygon exists.
 Gr\"unbaum~\cite{Grunbaum94} constructed an arrangement of 6 disjoint segments that does not admit a circumscribing polygon; see Fig.~\ref{fig:diode} (an earlier construction of size 16 is in~\cite{UrabeW92}).
 However, a circumscribing polygon is known to exist when (i) each segment has at least one endpoint on the boundary of the convex hull~\cite{Mirzaian92}, or (ii) no segment intersects the supporting line of any other segment~\cite{ORourkeR94}.
 Pach and Rivera-Campo~\cite{PachR98} proved in 1998 that every set of $n$ disjoint segments contains a subset of $\Omega(n^{1/3})$ segments that admits a circumscribing polygon; no nontrivial upper bound is known.

 Rappaport~\cite{rappaport1989computing} proved that it is NP-complete to decide whether $G$ can be augmented into a simple polygon.
 In the reduction, $G$ consists of disjoint paths, and Rappaport conjectured that the problem remains hard even if $G$ is a perfect matching (i.e., disjoint line segments in the plane).
 In the special case that $G$ is perfect matching and every segment has at least one endpoint on the boundary of the convex hull, then an $O(n \log n)$ time algorithm can compute a polygonization (or report that none exists~\cite{Rappaport1990}).
 If $S$ is a set of $n\geq 3$ parallel chords of a circle, then neither $S$ nor any subset of 3 or more segments from $S$ admits a polygonization (so the analogue of the problem of Pach and Rivera-Campo~\cite{PachR98} has a trivial answer in this case).
 In a related result, Ishaque et al.~\cite{IshaqueST13} proved that $n$ disjoint line segments in general position, where $n$ is even, can be augmented to a 2-regular PSLG (i.e., a union of disjoint simple polygons).